Abderyt/Getting-and-Cleaning-Data/cookbook.md

 mean: Mean value
 std: Standard deviation

+## Notes:
+- Features are normalized and bounded within [-1,1].
+- Each feature vector is a row on the text file.

+For more information about this dataset contact: activityrecognition@smartlab.ws

 Moreover there are 3 additional variables:
 * Set: factor variable, indicate from which data set come given record.
 Possible values:
 + test